Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 49.5 points in nine of 16 games this season.
+- Los Angeles and its opponents have gone over the current 49.5-point total in nine of 16 games this season.

 - Las Vegas and its opponents have combined to score more than 49.5 points in seven of 16 games this season.

-- Sunday's over/under is 0.7 points higher than the combined 48.8 PPG average of the two teams.

-- The 51.9 points per game these two squads have surrendered to opponents this season are 2.4 more than the 49.5 total in this contest.
+- The combined points per game average of the two teams, 48.8, is 0.7 points fewer than Sunday's over/under.

+- This contest's total is 2.4 points lower than the 51.9 these two squads combine to give up per game in 2021.

-- Chargers games have an average total of 49.4 points this season, 0.1 fewer than Sunday's over/under.
+- The Chargers and their opponents score an average of 49.4 points per game, 0.1 fewer than Sunday's total.

-- The 49.5 total in this game is 2.0 points higher than the 47.5 average total in Raiders games this season.
+- The 47.5 PPG average total in Raiders games this season is 2.0 points fewer than this game's over/under.

 Chargers stats and trends

+- In Los Angeles' 16 games this season, it has eight wins against the spread.

-- So far this season, the Chargers have been installed as favorites by a 3-point margin or more nine times and are 3-6 ATS in those games.
+- The Chargers have been favored by 3 points or more nine times this season and are 3-6 ATS in those games.

-- Los Angeles' games this year have eclipsed the over/under in 56.2% of its opportunities (nine times in 16 games with a set point total).
+- Los Angeles' games this year have hit the over nine times in 16 opportunities (56.2%).

-- Los Angeles is 7-3 against the spread and 8-2 overall this season when the team scores more than 25.4 points.
+- When Los Angeles puts up more than 25.4 points, it is 7-3 against the spread and 8-2 overall.

-- In games that Los Angeles amasses over 330.8 yards, the team is 8-6 against the spread and 9-5 overall.
+- When Los Angeles picks up more than 330.8 yards, the team is 8-6 against the spread and 9-5 overall.

 - This year, the Chargers have turned the ball over 20 times, seven more than the Raiders' takeaways (13).